People

 Shangyan Zou

-Assistant Professor, Mechanical Engineering-Engineering Mechanics
+Assistant Professor, Mechanical and Aerospace Engineering (MAE)

 Students